turbot/tailpipe-docs/docs/reference/develop/plugin-release-checklist.md

 <input type="checkbox"/> <b>License</b>

-The plugin uses 2 licenses:
+The plugin uses two licenses:
 - Most of the plugin uses the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)
 - Except for the docs which use the [CC BY-NC-ND License 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en)